Pierre-Sassoulas/possum/docs/en/devs.rst

 You have to create a fork `here <https://github.com/possum-software/possum>`_ (top right).

 Now, you will use your fork.
 This is an example with my username **sbonnegent**.
 Full documentation is on
 `Github (fork a repo) <https://help.github.com/articles/fork-a-repo>`_.

 In short::

-  $ git clone git@github.com:sbonnegent/possum.git possum-software
+  $ git clone -b dev git@github.com:sbonnegent/possum.git possum-software
   $ cd possum-software
   $ git remote add upstream git@github.com:possum-software/possum.git
   $ git fetch upstream